Akua Asabea Ayisi

-Akua Asabea Ayisi (3 April 1927 – 21 April 2010) was a feminist, former High Court Judge and one of the first female Ghanaian journalist.
-During the rise of the Ghanaian independence movement, Akua Asabea Ayisi trained as a journalist with Mabel Dove-Danquah and Kwame Nkrumah, who would later become the country's first prime minister and president.
+Akua Asabea Ayisi (born on 3 April 1927 and passed away on 21 April 2010) was a feminist, a former High Court Judge and one of the first female Ghanaian journalist.
+During the rise of the Ghanaian independence movement, Akua Asabea Ayisi was trained as a journalist with Mabel Dove-Danquah and Kwame Nkrumah, who later became the country's first prime minister and president.

-Ayisi's position as editor of the women's column, which focused on women's issues, in the Accra Evening News newspaper was considered radical action at that time.
+Ayisi's position as editor of the women's column, which focused on women's issues, in the Accra Evening News newspaper was considered as radical action at that time.

 Family and early life

 Akua Asabea Ayisi was born on 3 April 1927, in Akuapim-Mampong.
-She was the eighth child of 10 born to Mercy Adebra Mensah and Okyeame Kofi Ayisi.
+She was the eighth child of 10 children born to Mercy Adebra Mensah and Okyeame Kofi Ayisi.